Depart the U.S. for Naples, Italy. The particulars of your

 will be at your own expense.

-of art treasures, to stroll along the picturesque Borgo Marinaro just
+or to stroll through the picturesque Borgo Marinaro neighborhood, located just

-across from our hotel and to dine on your own at one of the cozy restaurants nearby.
+across from our hotel.
+Tonight, dine on your own in one of the cozy restaurants

 VBT No-Air Package guests:

 Meet your VBT Trip Leaders at 9:30 a.m. in the lobby of the Grand Hotel

 Santa Lucia (Via Partenope 46; Tel: +39 0817640666); they will be wearing VBT